xiongdawei/Hammulator-PuD/README.md

 # PuD-Hammulator

-PuD-Hammulator is a `gem5` + `DRAMsim3` based rowhammer simulation framework for studying Processing-using-DRAM style rowhammer behavior, attack-mode switching, and mitigation mechanisms.
+PuD-Hammulator is a `gem5` + `DRAMsim3` based rowhammer simulation framework for studying Processing-using-DRAM(PuD) style rowhammer behavior, attack-mode switching, and mitigation mechanisms.

 This repository keeps the Hammulator-specific code, helper libraries, workloads, and patch sets used to modify upstream `gem5` and `DRAMsim3`.